AliceFord/HypixelToolsAPI/api/bedwarsNameWrapper.md

 ## Description

-Format name of hypixel player with their rank.
+Format name of hypixel player with their rank and bedwars star.

 ## Parameters
 - name